 Other fun ways to see the Canyon are to take a helicopter ride, mule ride, or scenic train ride.
 All would be fun and unique experiences for your family.

-There is a hotel to stay in at the Grand Canyon but make sure to make your reservations early as it fills up quick.
+There is a hotel to stay in at the Grand Canyon but make sure to make your reservations early as it fills up quickly.
 We stayed in Flagstaff as we only made the visit a day trip so we could explore all of Arizona.
 Flagstaff has a really cute town plus tons of hiking and areas to explore.
 It is only an hour and a half from Grand Canyon Village.

-Sequoia National Park and Kings Canyon National Park
+Sequoia National Park & Kings Canyon National Park

 Location – California’s southern Sierra Nevada mountains

 Sequoia National Park and Kings Canyon National Park hold 7 of the largest Sequoia trees in the world.
 The parks are adjacent to each other and are just a couple hours south of Yosemite.
 You will be blown away by the sheer size of the Sequoia trees you’ll see on your visit.

 You could easily do both of these parks in one long day with kids.
 However, if you want to do more hiking and exploring, then I would make it a two-day trip.
 There is lodging in both parks and camping options.
 The hotels book up fast so make sure to book these well in advance of your stay.